nooj/ArrowGlyph/README.md

 <a href="https://www.paraview.org/">Paraview</a> is an open-source, multi-platform data analysis and visualization application.

 ## Installation
-To install, manually compile ParaView with the ArrowGlyph plugin configured.  <a href="https://www.paraview.org/documentation/">ParaView documentation</a>
+To install ArrowGlyph, manually compile ParaView with the ArrowGlyph plugin configured.
+(For reference, here is the <a href="https://www.paraview.org/documentation/">ParaView documentation</a>.)

 According to <a href="https://gitlab.kitware.com/paraview/paraview/issues/16902">Issue #16902</a>, it is slowly making its way into a ParaView release.